Matthew Cooperman: Other projects

 Cooperman has worked with such groups and persons as Sharon Butcher Dance, Marisol Eckert Collective, artist Lisa Cooperman, Italian artist Simonetta Moro, Canadian composer Libby Larsen, and British poet Lawrence Upton.

 In 2004 he co-founded the collective Accidental Vestments with the Romanian artist Marius Lehene.
 Since that time he and Lehene have been active on a number of projects, including the image and textbook Imago for the Fallen World.
 With the poet Aby Kaupang, Cooperman has authored a number of works, most notably the ongoing projects NOS (disorder, not otherwise specified) and Jungle Book: A Memoir of Abilities.
 The two often perform together.

 Awards

-Includes a Residency Fellowship at the Fine Arts Work Center in Provincetown, the New Measure Prize from Free Verse Editions, the E. Marvin Lewis Award from WeberStudies, the Pavement Saw Chapbook Prize, the Wick Chapbook Prize from Kent State, the Billie Murray Denny Poetry Prize, the Jovanovich Prize from the University of Colorado, and five Pushcart nominations.
+Cooperman has been nominated five times for the Pushcart Prize and was a 2025 Guggenheim fellow.
+Cooperman has also been awarded a residency fellowship at the Fine Arts Work Center in Provincetown, the New Measure Prize from Parlor Press in 2014 for his collection Spool, the E. Marvin Lewis Award from WeberStudies, the Pavement Saw Chapbook Prize, the Wick Chapbook Prize from Kent State, the Billie Murray Denny Poetry Prize, and the Jovanovich Prize from the University of Colorado Boulder.
 He currently teaches at Colorado State University, and is a poetry editor for Colorado Review.